 Although the Loop and River North have long been popular spots for hotel development, the new supply pipeline suggests that developers are moving away from these highly competitive areas.
 Hotels expected to open in 2019 are located primarily in the South Loop and West Loop neighborhoods.
 The Sophy Hotel opened in Hyde Park in 2018, kicking off this neighborhood trend.
 With fewer than 1,500 rooms under construction for a 2019 opening, this represents the smallest percentage increase in new supply in the last five years, and even fewer rooms are planned for 2020.
 Chicago continues to be a strong, stable force in the Midwest, and although RevPAR will likely decline in 2019 with fewer conventions, tourism and commercial demand will help insulate the market from losing this strong momentum.

 Gain more insight ino the Chicago market by joining Stacey and her team as they share their ample market intelligence and facilitate conversations with local experts to share market perspectives and expectations at our HVS Chicago Hotel Investment Summit on April 5, 2019.

-HVS continues to regularly consult in this city, with both a Consulting & Valuation office, led by Stacey E. Nadolny, MAI, and a Convention, Sports and Entertainment office, led by Tom Hazinski, in the Loop.
-Stacey, Tom, and their teams are ready to assist you on any consulting need you may have.
-Drew Noecker with HVS Brokerage can also discuss any Chicago-area asset you may be considering selling in 2019.
+HVS continues to regularly consult in this city, with both a Consulting & Valuation office, led by Brian Arevalo and a Convention, Sports and Entertainment office, led by Tom Hazinski, in the Loop.
+Brian, Tom, and their teams are ready to assist you on any consulting need you may have.
+Eric Guerrero with HVS Brokerage can also discuss any Chicago-area asset you may be considering selling in 2019.